nanonext provides high-performance HTTP/WebSocket client and server capabilities built on NNG’s networking stack with Mbed TLS for secure connections.

 # Redirect requests

-h_redirect <- handler_redirect("/old-page", "/new-page", status = 301L)4.
-WebSocket Server
+h_redirect <- handler_redirect("/old-page", "/new-page", status = 301L)WebSocket Handlers

-handler_ws() creates WebSocket handlers that manage
+handler_ws() creates WebSocket endpoints.
+NNG handles

 clients <- list()